Compositional Scene Understanding through Inverse Generative Modeling

 where similar to prior work, we can approximate the likelihood by ignoring the weighting terms on each loss~\cite{li2023your}.
 Thus, for a given image, we can optimize for a set of visual concepts by minimizing the above objective.

-We can then use the approach discussed in Section~\ref{sec:compositional_generative_modeling} to directly parameterize denoising functions for more complex scenes with more concepts by optimizing \eqn{eqn:uncond_full_obj}, leading to the optimization objective of:
+We can then use the approach discussed in Section~\ref{sec:compositional_generative_modeling} to directly parameterize denoising functions for more complex scenes with more concepts by optimizing \eqn{eqn:cond_full_obj_epsilon}, leading to the optimization objective of:

 where we use a set of $N$ samples with different sampled timesteps and noise to estimate the objective.

 \textbf{Optimizing Visual Concepts.} We can solve \eqn{eqn:optimize_comp} with different optimization algorithms, depending on the concepts $\vc^k$ are discrete or continuous in specific visual understanding tasks.
 When each visual concept $\vc^k \in \{\ell^k_1, \ell^k_2, ..., \ell^k_M\}$ is a discrete variable with a finite set of possibilities, we can directly optimize \eqn{eqn:optimize_comp} by enumerating through each possible configuration of $\vc^k$ and evaluating the average denoising error.
 We illustrate this optimization in Algorithm~\ref{alg:infer_categorical}.
 To scale to a large number of discrete concepts and reduce inference time, we further propose a gradient-based search method in Algorithm~\ref{alg:infer_categorical_approx} in Sec~\ref{sect:additional_experiments}.
 In contrast, when $\vc^k$ is continuous, such as when they describe the locations of objects in the scene, optimization is substantially more complex, as exhaustive search is not feasible and gradient-based optimization is easily susceptible to local minima.
 We describe more complex algorithms for inference when dealing with this setting in Section~\ref{sect:improved_tech}.